 Federal rate increases have resulted in a widening of the net interest margin.
 The sustainability of a widening of the margin with future rate hikes is questionable.
 Pressure on the cost of funds continues to mount with each rate increase.
 The flattening of the yield curve, which is being driven by the increase in the short end of the curve puts the most pressure on the most liquid funds.
+A slowing in the rate of loan growth has and will put pressure on the margin also.

 Lastly, a very bright spot in 2018 has been the change in tax rates.
 The Company has chosen to invest a portion of those tax savings dollars to increase the base pay of our lowest paid employees.
 We continue to evaluate how best to utilize those funds to impact our shareholders, customers, communities and employees.
-Additional investment in capital assets is also likely as mentioned in the strategic initiatives previously.
+Additional investment in capital assets is also occurring.